floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 ## Why generate separate bindings for Zig?

-One of Zig's greatest features is that it can directly import C headers, so why go through all the hassle and do a separate semi-automatic language generation via clang's ast-dump?
+One of Zig's greatest features is that it can directly import C headers, so why go through all the hassle and do a separate semi-automatic bindings generation via clang's ast-dump?

 The answer is that a semi-automatic approach with a per-target-language